Indian Ocean Island Games: Origins

 From 1947 until 1963, a precursor called Indian Ocean Games Triangulaire was organized between Madagascar, Mauritius and Réunion.
-In 1963, a football match in Madagascar between Mauritius and Madagascar was abandoned at 1-1 after 54 minutes, and Madagascar declared themselves as winners of the tournament.
+In 1963, a football match in Madagascar between Mauritius and Madagascar was abandoned at 1–1 after 54 minutes, and Madagascar declared themselves as winners of the tournament.
 After this match Mauritius refused to play and the tournament was not held again.

 In 1974, the Regional Olympic Committee of Réunion decide to organise a multi-sport competition in the Indian Ocean.
 This was adopted by the International Olympic Committee in 1976.
 The competition was initially called the 'Indian Ocean Games', but the name was changed to the 'Indian Ocean Island Games' before the first games, without the participation of Sri Lanka, which was initially included.

 The objectives of the games are to contribute to regional cooperation through the development of sport in the region; build friendship and mutual understanding between the peoples of the islands of the Indian Ocean, in the spirit of Olympism; allow athletes to have, every four years, a competition whose interest and level are commensurate with the real sport of the region; and create a regional event whose repercussions will ensure the development of infrastructure of countries in the area.
 In 2019 the games involve 7 islands, 14 disciplines and 2,000 athletes.

-IOIG games
+IOIG Games

 Five countries participated in the creation of the Games: Sri Lanka, Seychelles, Mauritius, Comoros and Reunion.
 They drafted the Charter of the Games.
 Originally, the Games were to take place every four years, however this frequency was not observed from 1979 to 2003.

+CJSOI Games

+The Indian Ocean Youth and Sport Commission (CJSOI) Games.
+13th of Indian Ocean Island Youth Games was held in 2025.

+XIII CJSOI Games, was held in Seychelles from August 1 to August 10.
+The games will feature 11 sporting events, including football (U17), athletics, swimming, and more.
+This will be the third time Seychelles has hosted the games, having previously done so in 1999 and 2008.